Cahill Gordon & Reindel LLP

 - New York

-She regularly conducts anti-corruption, trade sanctions and other regulatory due diligence for companies engaging in mergers & acquisitions and other corporate transactions, and she works with clients to design and implement effective post-acquisition compliance programs.
+Jennifer regularly conducts anti-corruption, trade sanctions and other regulatory due diligence for companies and financial institutions engaging in corporate transactions, including mergers and acquisitions and debt and equity securities transactions, and she works with clients to design and implement effective post-acquisition compliance programs.
 She has experience developing and providing industry-tailored anti-corruption and trade sanctions training to audiences around the globe.
-Jennifer’s cross-border work on investigative and compliance matters includes conducting FCPA compliance assessments in Botswana, Mozambique, South Africa, Canada, and the UK.
+Jennifer’s cross-border work on investigative and compliance matters has covered issues in over 40 countries and across a range of industries, including financial services, real estate, retail, oil & gas, renewable energy, transportation, and consumer goods.
+She also has written on compliance-related issues in Practical Law, The Deal, and the 2022 and 2023 anti-money laundering editions of International Comparative Legal Guides (ICLG).

 Jennifer maintains an active pro bono practice in which she provides regulatory and compliance advice to leading performing arts institutions in New York City.
-Through Cahill’s pro bono partnership with The Door, a youth development services center, she leads a clinic that provides assistance to young people in the legal emancipation process.
+She also currently serves on the firm’s Women’s Initiatives Committee and the Green & Wellness Committee.